About David Peterson

 That is some great advice.
 And I totally agree with you.
 I mean wisdom comes with experience, and you go to have that fine balance of wisdom and energy to keep things going and pushing it forward so that's beautiful.
 And so let's focus on the larger organizations for some time.

 So all Multinational Corporates, all MNC’s, they're all facing this problem of employee retention.
 What do you think needs to be changed for that?
 Where are they going wrong?

-Well, let me just give you one example, and I won’t use any names.
-But a couple of years ago, I put together an innovation challenge for a Fintech, a company that had, um I don’t know, say, 300-500 employees, something like that.
+Well, let me just give you one example, and I won't use any names.
+But a couple of years ago, I put together an code of innovation challenge for a Fintech, a company that had, um I don't know, say, 300-500 employees, something like that.
 And the whole idea behind innovation challenges to go in and actually do workshops across the entire organization.

 Everyone from the chairman of the board down to everybody who works in support, just talking on the phone, whatever.
 Everyone participated in a series of workshops.
 And then we set up a challenge where we actually created an environment where they could create a cross-functional team and come up with an idea.